mbaumer/us_hep_funding/docs/_states/MA.md

 <a name="MA-05"></a>
 [Back to top](#top)
 ## MA-05 -- Rep. Katherine Clark (D)
+### Committees
+Katherine Clark is the #21 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $10,505,000.00 in SC HEP grants.